- What are the full-time and part-time hours?

 Though Grabber School of Hair Design cannot guarantee student employment, we teach the skills you'll need to reach your professional goals.
 In our program, learn how to write a winning resumé and obtain letters of recommendation.
 Build a portfolio showcasing your creations, then learn to present yourself and your accomplishments in a mock interview.

-Grabber School also posts job openings, shares Student Profiles, offers career counseling, and provides Premium Memberships on Bloom.com; the world's leading social beauty network.
+Grabber School of Hair design also posts job openings and offers career counseling.
 We host in-house demos allowing you the opportunity to network with companies ready to recruit fresh talent.

-At the Grabber School, we are dedicated to helping students make the transition from the classroom to the business place.
-We know what employers are looking for and make it our mission to prepare graduates for a successful career in the fields of cosmetology and manicuring.
+At Grabber School of Hair Design, we are dedicated to helping students make the transition from the classroom to the business place.
+We know what employers are looking for and make it our mission to prepare graduates for a successful career in the fields of cosmetology, manicuring and esthetics.

-What percentage of Grabber graduates pass state boards?
+- What percentage of Grabber School of Hair Design graduates pass state boards?

-In 2013, Grabber school enjoyed a 98% pass rate on the state boards!
+In 2019, Grabber School of Hair Design enjoyed a 100% pass rate on the state boards!